• Skip to primary navigation

 How environmentally friendly are electric vehicles?

-While electric vehicles generally don’t have tailpipe emissions, they can still indirectly contribute to emissions and pollution depending on how the electricity used to power electric vehicles is generated.
-Electricity grid power that was generated by fossil fuels going to fuel electric vehicles is only marginally better than gasoline-fueled vehicles emitting exhaust into the air.
+However, they can still indirectly contribute to emissions and pollution depending on how the electricity used to power electric vehicles is generated.
+Electricity grid power generated by fossil fuels to fuel electric vehicles is only marginally better than gasoline-fueled vehicles emitting exhaust into the air.

-Without investment towards cleaner energy sources, there’s a limit to how much electric vehicles can benefit the environment.
+Without investment in cleaner energy sources, there’s a limit to how much electric vehicles can benefit the environment.

 Additionally, as stated by a CBC article, electric vehicle batteries require lithium mining, which is connected to environmental harm such as water supply contamination as well as emissions from processing.